Monique Fay is a pioneer and a visionary in the fields of photography and healing.

 Her journey began as a mission toward self-healing in the late 60s, yet spiraled into an adventure of exploration and discovery, connecting her to the spirits and power that nature inherently holds.
 As a photographer, she has developed contemplatively, inspired nature photos over a span of nearly 50 years.

 Monique also holds a Masters Degree in Traditional Oriental Medicine and acupuncture.
-She founded The Rejuvena Institute, Inc. in 1993—a multidisciplinary center for the healing arts.
-Her knowledge of acupuncture and Chinese medicine has given her the foundation to pursue and further her exploration of the I-Ching (The Book of Change), which she has been studying on and off since the early 70’s.
+She founded The Rejuvena Institute, Inc. in 1993—a multidisciplinary center for the healing arts, which became Monique Fay Healing Arts LLC in 2017.

 In 2008, The Book of Fay was published.
 The book, which was 34 years in the making, presents a photographic autobiography of a spiritual journey into life’s inner spaces, a journal derived from Monique’s own life challenges, and the solutions given to her by nature, through her photography.
 The images in this book serve as the foundation for the Apprentice Cards that were published in 2016.